 As Attorney General, David introduced a comprehensive Case Management Program, expanded the monetary limit for Simplified Procedure cases and introduced legislation reforming the Limitations Act.
 In his capacity as Minister of Native Affairs, David resolved numerous longstanding land claims and various other claims through mediation and negotiation.

 He has appeared as a speaker and participant at continuing legal education programs and law conferences across Canada and the United States as well as the 2001 University of Cambridge Lectures in Cambridge England.

 David also served on the North York (1991 to 1997) and Metropolitan Toronto School Boards (1994 to 1997) as a Trustee.

 In 2002 David was awarded the Queen Elizabeth II Golden Jubilee Medal to mark his significant contribution to the community.

-In 2014, David served as a Senior Advisor, Executive Committee member and Legal Counsel to the successful John Tory campaign for Mayor of Toronto.
+In 2014 and 2018, David served as a Senior Advisor, Executive Committee member and Legal Counsel to the successful John Tory mayoralty campaigns.